tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS student guide - Security baseline on Azure.md

 4. Create custom alerts and execute remediation and investigation activities on detection?

-5. What tools would you setup surface audit and compliance reporting to IT Executives?
+5. What tools would you setup to surface audit and for compliance reporting to IT Executives?

 *Ensuring availability and business continuity*